Jazzbai/seo-audit-service/README.md

 ## Setup and Running

-This project can be run locally for development or as a fully containerized application using Docker Compose for production.
-The recommended approach for development and testing is the local setup.

-### 1. Local Development Setup

-This is the most direct way to run the agent for development and testing.
+This project is designed to be run with Docker Compose, which simplifies setup.
+However, you can also run the services locally for development.

+### 1. Recommended Setup with Docker Compose

+This is the easiest and recommended way to get started.
+It runs all services (FastAPI, Celery, Postgres, RabbitMQ) in isolated containers.

 **Prerequisites:**
-- **Python 3.12**
-- **PostgreSQL**: Must be installed and running.
-- **RabbitMQ**: Must be installed and running.
+- **Docker** and **Docker Compose**
-- **Alembic**: For database migrations.

-*Learning Note: For convenience, you can still use Docker to easily run PostgreSQL and RabbitMQ locally without installing them on your system.
-You can use the `postgres-db` and `rabbitmq` services from the `docker-compose.yml` file and just run the FastAPI application on your host machine.*

 **Steps:**